As part of the ChoreograpHER cycle.

 Screenings Jack Phelan

-Support La Briqueterie – CDCN du Val-de-Marne, Arts Council of Northern Ireland, British Council
+Support La Briqueterie, CDCN du Val-de-Marne, Arts Council of Northern Ireland’s Support for the Individual Artist Major Award, The British Council

 The show was developed through Prime Cut Productions REVEAL Programme (Belfast)